Quark spectral functions from spectra of mesons and vice versa: Introduction

+To determine whether this scenario applies to heavy quarkonia, we employ the DSE for heavy quarks, coupled with the BSE for heavy quarkonia, as was done for quarkonia \cite{HPGK2015} and many times for the lighter mesons \cite{MARO1997,Sa2008,CK2010,QCLRW2012,FSV2014,TGK2015,HGK2017,HGKL2017,YCKRSX2019} where the running quark mass is a criticaly needed phenomenon.
+However, we avoid introducing a covariantized form of the confining potential, as was done earlier by the authors in \cite{saulieta,saulipsy}.
+This would interfere badly with the similar effect stemming from the considered running quark mass.
+Interestingly, the pion and heavy quarkonia (pseudoscalar charmonia) can be described by nearly the same functional form of the DSE kernel.

-In the next Section we describe the calculation scheme for the quark propagator.
-In the Section III we describe the method of solution of the pion Bethe-Salpeter equation (BSE) and present numerical results in section IV.
-The results for pseudoscalar charmonia and extracted c-quark spectral function are shown in the Section V. We discuss the limitations of our method and conclude in the last Section VI.
+In the next section, we describe the calculation scheme for the quark propagator and the BSE.
+Section III describes the method for BSE solution and for the extraction of the light quark spectral functions.
+Section IV presents the same but for the pseudoscalar charmonium.
+We conclude in the last section V.